Delacorte Press Books for Young Readers

 A handful of instances of brief strong profanity, usually in reference to a drunk man berating his family.

 One sex scene – includes a short description of what happens.
 Their bodies “moving together” and that sort of thing.
-It is supposed to be Maddy’s first sexual experience, but it goes remarkably smoothly.
-While I’m not disappointed by the lack of detail, I feel like it is a bit of a fairy tale experience.
+It is supposed to be Maddy’s first sexual experience.

 Madeleine and Olly briefly discuss ideas about hope and faith – more general, less specific to any one religion really.
 He is pretty convinced there’s nothing more out there in the universe whereas Maddy finds the idea of faith appealing.